UncleCShark/Xamarin-Example/README.md

 - Install any version of [Microsoft Visual Studio](https://www.visualstudio.com/) 2017

 ## Notes
 This is a fork of https://github.com/xamarin/xamarin-forms-book-samples as at April 17, 2018.
 The sample projects use package references ([PackageReference](https://docs.microsoft.com/pl-pl/nuget/consume-packages/package-references-in-project-files) in .csproj files).
-Every not SAP solution contains two [Xamarin.Forms](https://www.xamarin.com/forms) projects: Net Standard 2.0 and legacy Portable Class Library alternatively.
+Every not SAP solution contains two [Xamarin.Forms](https://www.xamarin.com/forms) projects: Net Standard 2.0 and legacy Portable Class Library.
+You can refer to they in apps projects (IOS, Android, UWP) alternatively.
 The UWP projects are built with Windows 10 Fall Creators Update 10.0 Build Number 16299.
 The projects were build using [Visual Studio Community 2017](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio).

 ### The Projects

 Typical organization of a solution.
-The solutions imcludes three application projects:
+The solutions includes three application projects:

 - **iOS**: iPhone and iPads
 - **Droid**: Android phones and tablets